fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+A sneer is not an argument.
+  Jay Wesley Richards

 You must know your Peter and your Judas;
   Peter has a bad day, Judas had a bad heart;
   Judas you release, Peter you restore.